w3c/aria-practices/README.md

 ## How to update document snapshot

+Note: These instructions are for editors of the APG who have repository commit access.

 1. Go to the [editors draft on rawgit](https://cdn.rawgit.com/w3c/aria-practices/master/aria-practices.html)
 2. Press the ReSpec button (top right hand corner)
 3. Select 'Save snapshot'